Spec comparison · 12 min read · Data refreshed 29/05/2026

 Ten-year cost of ownership

-This is the single most useful comparison and the one most buyers never run.
+This is the comparison most buyers never run, and the one that decides the most money.
 We took the headline UK RRP plus an average install of £245-£295 plus ten years of standby energy at the 27p Ofgem cap plus ten years of filter cartridges where applicable.
 The Quooker figure assumes a soft-water area with no filter; in hard water add a CUBE (~£140/year) or a softener.

 | Model | Headline price (GBP) | Install | 10 yr standby energy | 10 yr filters | Total 10 yr |